 Rob Wipond is a freelance journalist who writes frequently on the interfaces between psychiatry, civil rights, policing, surveillance and privacy, and social change.
 His articles have been nominated for seventeen magazine and journalism awards.

-For more info on this site see:
+For more info on this site about coercive treatment in psychiatry see:

 The Mental (Illness) system and thoughts on alternatives: a collection